TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 ﻿---
 title: "Multicompany DMF integration in Dynamics 365 FinOps using X++"
-date: "2020-12-17T22:12:03.284Z"
+date: "2021-08-11T22:12:03.284Z"
 tags: ["XppDEVTutorial", "Integration"]
 path: "/xpptools-fileintegdmf"
 featuredImage: "./logo.png"
-excerpt: "The blog post describes a sample approach to implement recurring file-based integration in D365FO using X++"
+excerpt: "The blog post describes a sample approach to implement recurring file-based integration in D365FO using X++ and DMF"
 ---

-On one of my latest post I described a sample aproach for a periodic file-based integration using pure X++.
-So the external system created files on the Azure file share, then D365FO pulls these files, parse and processes them.
-One of the comments was why DMF is not used for such task
+In one of my last posts I described a sample approach for a [periodic file-based integration using X++](https://denistrunin.com/xpptools-fileintegledger) custom code.
+The external system creates files on the Azure file share, then D365FO pulls these files, parses and processes them.
+One of the comments on this post was why DMF is not used for such tasks.

-That is a perfectly valid comment, given to the fact that if you want to develop import from the scratch you need to do a lot of programming, like cate staging tables and forms, implement a file parsing and create the final document via X++ code.
+That is a perfectly valid comment, given to the fact that if you want to develop a custom import you need to do a lot of programming, like create staging tables and forms, implement a file parsing and create the final document via X++ code.

-In this blog post I will show how DMF can be used in the same framework in order to implement periodic files import
+In this blog post I will show how DMF can be used in the same framework in order to implement periodic files import.

-## Solution description
+## Task description

 We have an incoming folder in **Azure file share** that contains a set of files and we need to import them via DMF.
-In this example I will use Customer group entity in CSV format.
+In this example I will use “Customer group” entity in Excel format.
 Also let's implement a multi-company import, a company code will be specified for a file as a first characters before "_"

-We need to import these files and view the import status per file
+We need to import these files in D365FO and view the import status per file.

 ## Proposed solution